-In Magento 2, Elastic Email provides all the tools that are needed to create and send marketing or transactional email.
+In Magento 2, Elastic Email provides all the tools that are needed to create and send marketing or transactional emails.
 They offer a powerful API that gives you full access to reports and allows you to manage your contacts and data.
-Such existing advanced newsletter and marketing tools that let you measure engagement, track delivery, create lists and more to build your brand and connect with your audience.
+Such existing advanced newsletter and marketing tools will let you measure engagement, track delivery, create lists and build your brand and connect with your audience.

 The way to configure SMTP in Elastic Email will take a few steps and several minutes to be done, but you just need do this only once to put a final end for the sending email procrastination.
 Please follow this guide carefully and if you have any possible confuse, feel free to comment below this topic.

 Overview how to configure Elastic Email SMTP in Magento 2

 - Step 1: Create a new and setup the Elastic Email account.

 - Step 2: Download and install Magento 2 SMTP extension.

 - Step 3: Configure the SMTP extension for Magento 2.

 Step 1: Create a new and setup the Elastic Email account.